makrai/notes/keenan87-sem-case-theory.md

 (10) English Case Constraint (ECC)
   In a batS of the form `[NP_1, [V NP_2 ]]`, interpret NP 1/2 nom/accusatively
-  * a claim about English and thus naturally refers its structural properties eg linear order and constituency with the verb.
-But the ECC
+  * a claim about English and thus naturally refers its structural properties eg linear order and constituency with the verb
 * several quite general properties concerning the ways in which languages constrain the interpretations of simple Ss
-  * the axioms of Semantic Case Theory in the sense that all natural languages are held to satisfy them.
+  * the axioms of Semantic Case Theory in the sense that all natural languages are held to satisfy them
   1. (11) Case Existence (CE)
     The independent NPs in a batS are interpreted by case extensions of the basic functions they denote
-    * motivation for this axiom: the Argument Structure Theorem in section 5.
+    * motivation for this axiom: the Argument Structure Theorem in section 5
     * the theorem says that NOM and ACC are the only ways a basic function may be extended to binary relations so that basic NPs in transitive contexts preserve, in a uniformly retreivable way, the meaning they have in intransitive contexts
-    * If CE failed generally we would not be able to determine the truth conditions of batSs (up to scope and subject/object ambiguities) given the denotations of the basic NPs and the P 2 .
-So CE
+    * If CE failed generally we would not be able to determine the truth conditions of batSs (up to scope and subject/object ambiguities) given the denotations of the basic NPs and the P 2
-    * rules out e.g. that every student might mean not a single student when in collocation with a transitive verb
+    * CE rules out e.g. that every student might mean not a single student when in collocation with a transitive verb
-    * we interpret familiar items in complex contexts in the same way as in simple ones, the only differences being induced by the complex context itself (i.e. does the NP function as logical subject or object, does it have wide or narrow scope) which cannot arise in intransitive contexts.
+    * we interpret familiar items in complex contexts in the same way as in simple ones, the only differences being induced by the complex context itself (i.e. does the NP function as logical subject or object, does it have wide or narrow scope) which cannot arise in intransitive contexts
-  2. ( 12) Case Distinctness (CS)
+  2. (12) Case Distinctness (CS)
     The independent NPs in a batS are interpreted by distinct case extensions
     * if both NPs in a batS like John kissed David were interpreted nominatively the S would be argument ambiguous, depending on which NP had narrow scope
     * CE and CD jointly claim than
-      * an interpretation of a batS determines a bijection from the independent NPs into the set {NOM, ACC} of semantic cases.
-They do
+      * an interpretation of a batS determines a bijection from the independent NPs into the set {NOM, ACC} of semantic cases
-      * not preclude however that a given batS have two such interpretations.
-So
+      * not preclude however that a given batS have two such interpretations
-* ECC satisfies CD and CE (with respect to the batSs it quantifies over).
+* ECC satisfies CD and CE (with respect to the batSs it quantifies over)
-  3. that case interpretations of the NPs in a batS are determined as a function of the structure of the S ie Ss with the same structure have their corresponding NPs assigned the same case.
+  3. that case interpretations of the NPs in a batS are determined as a function of the structure of the S ie Ss with the same structure have their corresponding NPs assigned the same case
     (13) Case Structure (CS)
     Let T and T' be nuclear transitive Ss such that
     T is derived from (NP_1, NP 2 , V) in the same way that